denten-courses/computing-context/lecture-notes/lecture-1.md

 ### Putting all your fruits into one basket

 1. add your fruits
-`   echo "orange banana pear banana pear orange apple apple strawberry" > fruit.txt`
+`   echo "orange banana pear banana pear orange apple apple strawberry nectarine" > fruit.txt`

 2. add another one